 Let's take a look at the Lead Distribution page which houses all of your databases distribution programs.
 In the example below, this account has 4 inbound distribution programs.

 - As a best practice, you'll want your inbound programs to reside above your push programs.
 Warm transfer programs should be placed at the top for ease of access and organization.

 - Each of those 4 inbound programs share the same program level filters which allow them to distribute the same kinds of lead.

 - In this case, these 3 program filters limit each inbound program to looking at brand new inbound calls.

 - As long as there are eligible users within each program (based on their User Max Settings and User Filters), the call flow will now be able to utilize all 4 of these inbound programs during a brand new inbound call.

 - You can refresh your memory on what makes a user eligible here.

-- So users eligible in the program Inbound Shotgun Phone 1 will be offered the call first, then those in Inbound Shotgun Phone 2, and so on.
+- Eligible users in the program Inbound Shotgun Phone 1 will be offered the call first, then those in Inbound Shotgun Phone 2, and so on.

 - For our example inbound programs above, we have 10 unique users eligible in each program.
 40 users total are broken up into 4 teams: Alpha, Bravo, Charlie, and Delta teams.